Samoa profile - Timeline

 2000 - Two former cabinet ministers are sentenced to death for the murder of a fellow politician who had threatened to expose a corruption scandal, but the death sentences are commuted.

-2001 March - Prime Minister Tuila'epa Sailele Malielegaoi is re-elected for a second term after a cliff-hanger election.
-His Human Rights Protection Party (HRPP) claims 28 seats in the 49-seat parliament.
+2001 March - Prime Minister Tuila'epa Sailele Malielegaoi is re-elected for a second term after a his Human Rights Protection Party (HRPP) wins a narrow majority in a tight election.

-2002 June - New Zealand formally apologises to Samoa for its poor treatment of Samoan citizens in colonial times.
-Prime Minister Helen Clark makes the apology at a ceremony in Apia marking 40 years of independence.
+2002 June - At a ceremony marking 40 years of Samoan independence, New Zealand Prime Minister Helen Clark formally apologises to Samoa for its poor treatment of Samoan citizens in colonial times.

 2004 February - Australia says it will give Samoa $7m to help train its security forces.